ShinyMoose/realtime_chat/README.md

 a real time nodejs chat module that translates to a specified language.

 Todo list:
-* Multi-chatroom options:
+* Multi-chatroom options
 * Work it to be interfaced with databases
-*Proper CSS
+* Proper CSS

 <br>Issues:
 * multpile users inputting things at the same time seems to do weird things to the server.